inspec/inspec/docs-chef-io/content/inspec/waivers.md

   justification: "reason for waiving this control"
 ```

 - `expiration_date` is optional.
 Absence means the waiver is permanent.
+If the expiration date is `2019-10-15` then
+  it expires at `00:00` on the 15th of October.
+This considers the system date and time on which you are executing the inspec command to verify the expiration date.
 - `run` is optional.
 If absent or true, the control will run and be
   reported, but failures in it won't make the overall run fail.
 If present and false, the control will not be run.
 You may use any of yes, no, true or false.
 To avoid confusion, it is good practice to explicitly specify whether the control should run.
 - `justification` can be any text you want and might include a reason